 3. Explain the "parable of the madman."

 - In the parable the "madman" is Nietzsche.

 - The "sun" for us was Christian theism.
 It was our light and life, and gave meaning to our existence.
 Once we abandon that worldview, we're out in the infinite blackness of space, looking for another "sun" to orbit around.
-Nietzsche's point is: when you abandon a worldview, you leave all its propositional truth behind.
+Nietzsche's point is: when you abandon a worldview, you its propositional truth behind.
 This includes the moral values that came from a God as divine command giver.
 At this point, for Nietzsche, everything is up for grabs; we have begun de novo.

 - On atheism, of course, the God of Christian theism does not exist.
 The problem is: We acquired our moral values from Christian theism.
 That's the "village" we've been living in.
 Now, one can no longer live in this village if one is an atheist.